Blendify/blender-manual/trunk/blender_docs/manual/physics/dynamic_paint/brush.rst

    This setting limits brush alpha influence.
    Without it, brush is "added" on surface over and over again each frame, increasing alpha and therefore influence of brush on canvas.
-In many cases however, it's preferred to not increase brush alpha if it already is on brushes level.
+In many cases however, it is preferred to not increase brush alpha if it already is on brushes level.
 Erase Paint
    Makes brush dissolve exiting paint instead of adding it.
 Wetness